AI-Powered Root Cause Analysis — From War Rooms to Instant Answers

 The value extends beyond faster incident response.
 By continuously analysing performance baselines and change events, DeepXplore identifies degradation patterns before they escalate into outages.
 A gradual increase in garbage-collection pause times after a JDK upgrade, a slow rise in connection-pool exhaustion following a configuration change, a subtle throughput decline correlated with a new feature flag—these are precisely the signals that manual monitoring misses and that war rooms are too late to catch.
 With DeepXplore, the root cause is identified and surfaced while there is still time to act preventively, transforming incident management from a reactive firefight into a proactive engineering discipline.

-How It Works: Parallel Agent Architecture
+How It Works: Composer and Parallel Specialists

 Telemetry Sources

-Agents connect to your metrics, logs, traces, and event stores—systems like Prometheus, InfluxDB, Datadog, OpenTelemetry, Elastic, and Graphite.
+Agents connect to your metrics, logs, traces, and event stores—systems like GreptimeDB, Prometheus, InfluxDB, Datadog, OpenTelemetry, Elastic, and Graphite.
 These agents ingest the raw performance signals: response-time distributions, error rates, CPU/memory utilisation, garbage-collection behaviour, and throughput anomalies.
-Rather than scanning entire dashboards, each agent is given a targeted investigation objective aligned with the detected anomaly.
+Rather than scanning entire dashboards, each specialist is given a targeted investigation objective aligned with the detected anomaly.

 Knowledge & Change Systems